moshabbir-dotcom/Portfolio-assessment-2/README.md

 <img src="">

 # FEATURE
-* Website is responsive on multiple device sizes due to sizes being set at % of viewport height of device reducing the need for media queries.
+* Website is responsive on multiple device sizes due to sizes being set at % of viewport height of device reducing the need for media queries although media queries were still required to satisfy different screen sizes as styling was affected adversely.
 * Interactive elements include the game itself.

 # LANGUAGES-